Technical Architecture

 fast,safe,oracle,adaptive).Decides:

-how much redundancy to use (1 / 3 / 5+ miners),
+How much redundancy to use (1 / 3 / 5+ miners).

-which model or model class to target,
+Which model or model class to target.

-Manages Cortensor sessions and x402 billing.
+Manages Cortensor sessions and x402-style billing.

-Requests redundant miner runs and PoI/PoUW checks.
+Requests redundant miner runs and PoI / PoUW-style checks.

 Returns a structured verdict plus optional result and retry instructions.